commercetools/commercetools-dotnet-core-sdk-v2/README.md

 1. Use the dependency injection class to set things up.
 2. get a client object from the services responsible for calling requests to the API
 3. use the ApiRoot instance inside the client and identify the project-key.
-4. If needed – Create a draft object as a required for the request, as needed.
+4. If needed – Create a draft object as a required for the request based on the documentation.
 5. Build your request and execute it using ExecuteAsync.
 6. Receive the response as a model.